heavyblotto/memorativa/docs/1. introduction/memorativa-1-5-section-checkpoint.md

 1. **Core Innovation**: The percept-triplet structure forms the fundamental innovation of the Memorativa system, enabling the systematic encoding of concepts through a three-vector approach that mirrors human cognitive processes.

+2. **Active Understanding vs. Passive Consumption**: Memorativa establishes a framework for transforming passive content consumption into active understanding through systematic concept formation and orientation within a conceptual cosmos.

+3. **Rudolf Steiner's Epistemology**: The model of thought underlying Memorativa draws from Steiner's approach to concept formation, where understanding emerges from the addition of an ideal element to perceptions.

+4. **Geocentric Orientation**: Understanding requires active orientation within a conceptual cosmos, drawing parallels between the etymological meaning of "understanding" and geocentric positioning.

-2. **Encoding System**: The Memorativa percept encoding system follows an eight-step process:
+5. **Encoding System**: The Memorativa percept encoding system follows an eight-step process:
    - Input Entry: Creating the percept
    - Focus Space: Holding and saving the input/output
    - Concept Calculation: Determining the encapsulating concept